What is an Accounting Standard?

 The International Accounting Standards Board (IASB) provides rule-based and principle-based accounting guidelines for international companies that are based outside the U.S. The International Accounting Standards (IAS) are intended to achieve the uniformity of approach and identity of meaning.
 Accounting standards of a specific country are strongly influenced by its governance arrangement and tax policy.

-- An accounting standard is a policy document that defines the basis of an accounting transaction in financial statements.
+- An accounting standard is a policythat defines the treatment of an accounting transaction in financial statements.

-- Accounting standards provide a common ground for companies to recognize and report useful financial statements in an accurate fashion.
+- Accounting standards provide guidance for companies to prepare and report useful financial statements in an accurate fashion.

 - The U.S. Generally Accepted Accounting Principles (GAAP) is the bedrock of accounting standards, which now differ by country.